 A brief history of the campaign

 We set up a national campaigning team through Zoom meetings.
-Now, over 30 Leaders from around the country are part of our action team and nearly 10,000 people have signed our open letter to the Prime Minister.
+Over 30 everyday people from around the country joined our action team and nearly 10,000 people signed our open letter to the Prime Minister.